Westside Family Handbook

 Non-Discriminatory Statement

-Westside School admits students of any race, color, and national or ethnic origin.
+Westside School admits students of any race, color, or national or ethnic origin.
 Westside School does not discriminate based on gender, gender identity, generation, sexual orientation, disability, ethnicity, race, or religion in the administration of its educational and admission policies, financial aid, and other school-administered programs.

 Diversity Statement

 Westside School is committed to promoting inclusiveness, diversity, and cultural competence in its education, employment practices, school community, and governance.
 It views inclusiveness as a fundamental value, diversity as a key element, and cultural competence as a vital skill necessary to prepare students to participate in and contribute to a global society.
-Westside School uses the term “diversity” broadly to encompass differences in the attributes of individuals, families, and communities.
+Westside uses the term diversity broadly to encompass differences in the attributes of individuals, families, and communities.

 LAND ACKNOWLEDGEMENT